Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Background and Related Work

-\paragraph{In-context Learning for IE.} IE tasks can be tackled with ICL, relying on the emergent properties of LLMs.
-Nevertheless, \citet{pang2023guideline} report that the performance of ICL lags behind SOTA supervised expert models.
-They develop a model that learns to guide the prompt so that LLMs output better results.
-Another example is GPT-NER \citep{wang2023gpt}, where the authors transform the NER task into a generation one utilizing ICL and ChatGPT.
+\paragraph{In-context Learning for IE.} ICL is a powerful method for scrutinizing LLMs, employed by prompting LLMs with task demonstrations.
+IE tasks can be tackled with ICL, relying on the emergent properties of LLMs.
+Nevertheless, \citet{pang2023guideline} report that the performance of LLMs leveraging ICL lags behind the SOTA results of supervised IE models.
+They develop a model that learns to guide the prompt for improved LLM performance.
+Another notable example is GPT-NER \citep{wang2023gpt}, transforming the NER task into a generation one utilizing ICL and ChatGPT, while \citet{blevins-etal-2023-prompting} and \citet{mehta2024promptly} apply prompt-based methods to structured prediction tasks such as NER and semantic role labeling.

 \paragraph{Instruction Tuning for IE.} Releasing the weights of encoder-decoder and decoder-only pre-trained LLMs paved the way for instruction tuning (IT) \citep{mishra-etal-2022-cross}.
-This approach involves fine-tuning the model to address specific tasks in a supervised generative manner, providing the model with instructions for each data point.
-The authors of InstructionNER \citep{wang2022instructionner} propose a framework for low-resource NER.
-They reformulate the task as a generation problem with better prompt templates and instruction-tune the T5 model, stating that current prompt templates are primarily designed for sentence-level tasks and inappropriate for SL objectives.
-Extending the fusion of UIE and IT, InstructUIE \citep{wang2023instructuie} reveals that multi-task IT can give results comparable to BERT \citep{devlin-etal-2019-bert} in a supervised setting.
-Finally, \citet{scaria2023instructabsa} find that instruction-tuned encoder-decoder PLMs excel at ABSA subtasks.
-They used the Tk-instruct model, which is the PLM T5 fine-tuned in a supervised manner on various instruction tasks \citep{wang2022super}.
+This paradigm involves fine-tuning the model to address specific tasks in a supervised generative manner, providing the model with instructions for each data point.
+SL tasks can be adapted for compatibility with IT.
+Arguing that current prompt templates are primarily designed for sentence-level tasks and inappropriate for SL objectives, \citet{wang2022instructionner} reformulate NER as a generation problem relying on improved prompt templates and IT.
+Drawing on the fusion of UIE and IT, \citet{wang2023instructuie} reveal that multi-task IT can give results comparable to BERT in a supervised setting for NER.
+Finally, \citet{scaria2023instructabsa} find that instruction-tuned encoder-decoder PLMs excel at ABSA subtasks, leveraging the Tk-instruct model \citep{wang2022super}.
+Given that IT is a powerful supervised paradigm for combining LLMs' generation abilities with labeled data, we compare SL models against IT baselines.